devorto/color-conversions/README.md

 ##Installation
 This package can be installed through composer by requiring `gdwebs\ColorFormats`.

-##Issues
+##Issues + Pull Requests
-Use the "Issues" tab :)

-##Pull request
-Pull request are always welcome.
-Note that the code should follow PSR standards.
+For issues use the "Issues" tab or even better send a pull request to solve the issue ;) Note that the code should follow PSR2 standards.

 ##License
 MIT, see [License](LICENSE.md).